-The above graph represents the PayPal total payment volume by year.
-By the end of 2018, PayPal processed $578,419 million of TPV in more than 200 markets around the world.
-The total amount was generated through 9,871 million (9.9 billion) number of payment transactions, which either completed on PayPal’s own Payments Platform or enabled by PayPal via a partner payment solution, last year.
-It is important to note that the year-over-year growth in PayPal’s TPV in fiscal 2018 remained flat.
+The above graph represents the total value of PayPal payment transactions by year.
+In 2019, PayPal processed $711,925 million worth of payments in more than 200 markets around the world.
+About 305 million active PayPal accounts completed 12,361 million (12.4 billion) number of payment transactions, either on PayPal’s own Payments Platform or enabled by PayPal via a partner payment solution, last year.
+It is important to note that the year-over-year growth in PayPal’s TPV was 23.1%.

 PayPal “Total Payment Volume” (TPV) is the value of payments, net of reversals, successfully completed on PayPal’s Payments Platform or enabled by PayPal via a partner payment solution, excluding gateway-exclusive transactions.